sjaehn/BJumblr/README.md

 ### Pattern size

 Defines the total pattern size (= number of steps, = number of rows).
-You predefined pattern sizes between 2 and 32 steps.
+You can choose between predefined pattern sizes from 2 to 32 steps.
 Alternatively, you can enter any value between 2 and 32 in a host provided generic GUI.

 ## Links